Neustädter Kirche, Erlangen: History

-The decree on church planting was on 22 January 1703 by Margrave Christian Ernst signed.
+The decree to build the church was on 22 January 1703 by Margrave Christian Ernst.

+The Church was built between 1725 and 1737, for the growing population of Lutheran people in the city.

 The Franco-Prussian philosopher of law and conservative politician Friedrich Julius Stahl, later professor at the University of Erlangen, was baptised here on 6 November 1819.
 During World War II the church was severely damaged by bombs and rebuilt in 1955.

+The organ was rebuilt in 2005.